 This project takes all of ten minutes to set up and however long it takes to dry (check the back of the can of your stain and poly for that info).
 I made two of them for the living room, and my dad has been asking me to make some for him ever since!
-Theoretically, it can work well for even rounded couch sleeves as long as the sides are long enough to steady the sleeve on top of the arm rest, but square arms work best.
+Theoretically, it can work well for even rounded couch sleeves as long as the sides are long enough to steady the sleeve on top of the armrest, but square arms work best.
 I’ve seen rounded versions for sale online too:

 The fact that I picked up a perfectly good board for no other purpose than this means that it’s decidedly not a scrap wood project.
 However, you can still wait until you have scrap wood pieces from other projects to make it.
 I still call it a pinspired project since I found (and pinned) the idea several months ago.
 Just not technically a part of last week’s party.

-I found even more motivation to go ahead and complete this project thanks to Merrypad, who linked up her version for the Pinterest Challenge link party.
+I found even more motivation to go ahead and complete this project thanks to Merrypad, who shared the version below.
 So not only was I pinning the original, I was now pinning her version which was also based on the one I first admired.

 About here is where the beer kicked in and I stopped trying to make sense of whether this is a pin of a pin of a pin or ehhh …. whatever, my couch arm table (or is it a wooden sofa armrest table? no one seems to agree on an official name for this thing!) is done!

 And still useful!
-Here’s an updated pick of the living room in 2016, and they are still in use!
+Here’s an updated pic of the living room in 2016, and they are still in use!
 Whether with a morning cup of coffee or an evening glass of wine, the convenience is hard to beat.